FlowFuse/website/src/blog/2024/11/publishing-modbus-data-to-uns.md

 title: Publishing Modbus data to your UNS with FlowFuse
 subtitle: Bridging Modbus Data to MQTT using FlowFuse
 description: Learn how to bridge Modbus data to MQTT and publish it to a Unified Namespace (UNS) using FlowFuse for real-time monitoring and cloud integration.
-date: 2024-11-20
+date: 2024-11-26
 authors: ["sumit-shinde"]
-image: /blog/2024/11/images/bridging-modbus-to-mqtt.png
+image: /blog/2024/11/images/publishing-modbus-data-to-uns-using-ff.png
-keywords: modbus to mqtt, mqtt to modbus, node-red as gateway, bridging modbus to mqtt, modbus to uns, uns
+keywords: modbus to mqtt, mqtt to modbus, node-red as gateway, bridging modbus to mqtt, modbus to uns, modbus data to unified namespace
 tags:
-   - node-red
+   - flowfuse
    - mqtt
-   - opcua
    - modbus
    - uns
 ---